worker-one/events-bot/README.md

 - Export database tables of the bot: [src/app/admin](src/app/admin)

-### Plugin Features

-Plugins are features based on external services and can be plugged in and out easily without breaking the bot.

-- OpenAI: It allows consuming OpenAI services like GPT and DALL-E

-- Google Drive: It allows uploading and downloading files on Google Drive.

-- Google Sheets: It allows creating sheets and writing records on Google Sheets.

-- yt-dlp: It allows downloading videos from YouTube and other services supported by yt-dlp.

 ## Launch

 You can run the project directly on your machine or in Docker.